luismond/tm2tb/README.md

 # Main features

-- Find translation pairs of terms, multi-word nouns, short phrases and collocations from single sentences, pairs of sentences or bilingual documents.
+- Extract bilingual terms from pairs of sentences or short paragraphs.
+- Extract bilingual terms from translated documents such as translation memories, and other bilingual files.
+- Extract terms and keywords from single sentences.
+- Use part-of-speech tags to select different patterns of terms and keyphrases.

+# Languages supported

+Any language supported by spaCy.

 # Bilingual file formats supported